 Paper proposals will be peer-reviewed by the Programme Unit chairs, and applicants will receive information concerning acceptance or non-acceptance within fifteen days after the Call for Papers deadline.
 The only criterion for acceptance or refusal is the relevance of paper proposals to the theme of the unit.
 Acceptance and refusal of a paper are final and unappellable.

 Once accepted, the presenters will be invited to complete the registration procedure, by paying the conference fees (see below).

 Registration to the Annual Meeting

-The registration procedure (for speakers only) can be completed through the online registration form available at the CEUB website from May 20 to July 25, 2019.
-Speakers who do not register to the conference by this date will be not included in the conference programme.
+The registration procedure (for speakers only) can be completed through the online registration form available at the CEUB website.
+Speakers who do not register to the conference will be not included in the conference programme.

 - Professors, tenured or tenure track scholars, high school teachers: € 75

 - Research fellows and postdoctoral researchers: € 50

 - Unemployed researchers, Ph.D. candidates, and graduate students: € 25

 Registration fees cannot be reimbursed in case of cancellation.